GenomeInformatics/genomeinformatics.github.io/_posts/2014-3-3-Hello-World-2.md

 #excerpt: Like DNA, coffee is best when forced through nanopores.
 ---

-Like DNA, coffee is best when forced through nanopores.<excerpt> That's why we have founded MarBL, the mid-Atlantic region's premier espresso club.
+Like DNA, coffee is best when forced through nanopores.
+That's why we have founded MarBL, the mid-Atlantic region's premier espresso club.
 We will also use some free time to develop open-source software for bioinformatics.